Simple fiscalization in Germany

 Our efsta solution meets all requirements in Germany

-Legally compliant DSFinV-K and TSE data export
+Legally compliant export of DSFinV-K and TSE data

 • Legally compliant fiscal export formats and data (DSFinV-K, TSE TAR Files) from the efsta primary journal and fiscal archive.